My Dying Bride: For Lies I Sire, Evinta, The Barghest O' Whitby (2009–2011)

 In November 2008, My Dying Bride began work on their tenth studio album, entitled For Lies I Sire, which was released on 23 March 2009.
-Due to Sarah Stanton's pregnancy, she had been replaced on keyboards by Katie Stone, she performed violin on For Lies I Sire.
-Soon after the album's release, she was replaced by Shaun MacGowan.
+Due to Sarah Stanton's pregnancy, she had been replaced on keyboards by Katie Stone, who also performed violin on For Lies I Sire.
+Soon after the album's release, Stone was replaced by Shaun MacGowan.

 On 26 October 2009, My Dying Bride released an EP/DVD titled Bring Me Victory.
-Except for the title track and its video, it also includes a doom metal cover of the traditional song Scarborough Fair, a cover of "Failure" by Swans and a live version of Vast Choirs (originally from As the Flower Withers), performed at Graspop 2008.
+Except for the title track and its video, it also includes a doom metal cover of the traditional song Scarborough Fair, a cover of "Failure" by Swans and a live version of "Vast Choirs" (originally from As the Flower Withers), performed at Graspop 2008.

 To commemorate the 20th anniversary of My Dying Bride's existence, the album Evinta was released on 30 May 2011.
 Evinta featured some previous My Dying Bride material re-worked as neo-classical and ambient songs.
-Soon after, the band announced the release of the EP The Barghest o' Whitby, which was released 7 November 2011, and consists of a single, 27-minute track.
+Afterward, the band announced the release of The Barghest o' Whitby, an EP consisting of a single 27-minute track which was released 7 November 2011.